Probate Q&A Series

 Detailed Answer

-Under North Carolina law, beneficiaries of a revocable living trust have a clear right to request and receive copies of the trust instrument.
+Under North Carolina law, beneficiaries of a revocable living trust do not generally have a right to request and receive copies of the trust instrument while the trust remains revocable and the settlor is living.
 The North Carolina Trust Code establishes specific duties for trustees and provides beneficiaries with enforcement tools when trustees fail to comply.

 Trustee’s Duty to Provide a Copy

-North Carolina General Statutes § 36C-8-813(b)(3) requires a trustee to deliver a copy of the trust instrument to any qualified beneficiary who requests it in writing.
-A revocable living trust remains revocable during the settlor’s lifetime but trustees must still comply with disclosure obligations when asked.
+North Carolina General Statutes § 36C-8-813(b)(3) requires a trustee to deliver a copy of the trust instrument to any qualified beneficiary who requests it in writing, but while a trust is revocable and the settlor has capacity, the rights of the beneficiaries are subject to the control of, and the duties of the trustee are owed exclusively to, the settlor under N.C.
+Gen. Stat. § 36C-6-603(a).
 A qualified beneficiary typically includes anyone who will receive a distribution if the trust becomes irrevocable in the future or receives one now.

 How to Request the Trust Instrument